 He sat as quickly as he carefully could, across from the triad of black suits.
 The woman crossed her ankles, folded her hands in her lap, and gave him a critical inspection.
 The men to her side chose a side-by-side foot position, relaxed hands on thighs, and less-sardonic expressions during their scrutiny.

 Nathan waited.
 His wristwatch chose to beep again, which startled his examiners.
-They spent a few seconds locating the source, then relaxed once the watch was identified.
+They spent a few jiffs locating the source, then relaxed once the watch was identified.
 Man #2 laughed outright.
 “Why do you have that?”
 He demanded.

 Keeping his face straight, Nathan replied, “To tell time.”